ObinnaIheanachor/Seattle-Airbnb-Market-Analysis/README.md

 ## Power BI Report
 The Power BI report can be found [here](https://app.powerbi.com/view?r=eyJrIjoiNWI1NmUxODgtNjRjYS00NTIxLTk2Y2UtNmYyNWYxZDIyZWZiIiwidCI6ImJjOWFmZGRhLTYwNGItNDU3ZS04ZDYxLWQ4YTNhNDNlNTUxZCIsImMiOjl9)

+## Medium Post
+A detailed post explaining the results of the analysis can be found here [](https://medium.com/@datascientistobi/visualizing-trends-in-seattle-airbnb-market-eabfcb165339)

 ## License
 The contents of this repository are covered under the [MIT License](https://github.com/ObinnaIheanachor/Seattle-Airbnb-Market-Analysis/blob/master/LICENSE)